RosettaCommons/documentation/scripting_documentation/RosettaScripts/ResidueSelectors/ResidueSelectors.md

 (Note, residues that contain insertion codes cannot be properly identified by these PDB numbered schemes).
 -   The ResidueIndexSelector sets the positions corresponding to the residues given in the resnums string to true, and all other positions to false.
 -   If "error_on_out_of_bounds_index" is true (the default), this selector throws an error if a user attempts to select a residue index that doesn't exist in the pose (_e.g._ residue 56 of a 55-residue pose).
 This behaviour can be disabled by setting "error_on_out_of_bounds_index" to false, which allows the selector to ignore indices that are out of range silently.
+-   If reverse is true(default false) the residue 1 index is for the last protein residue(soon to be checked in)

 #### ResidueNameSelector
 Selects residues by their full Rosetta residue type name.
 At least one of residue_names and residue_name3 must be specified.